Fifth Bašta fest

 director Katarina Koljević for the film „Life lasts three days“, Srbija

-jury’s explanation: Our first special mention goes to a promise clearly stated in film that got the most out of significant challenges, narrative but also artistic when it comes to actors direction.
+jury’s explanation: Our first special mention goes to a promise clearly stated in the film that got the most out of significant challenges, narrative but also artistic when it comes to actors direction.
 For managing to create a solid relationship between two generations of actors on screen while telling a compelling story with visual efforts, the special mention of the jury goes to a promising director, Katarina Koljević for „Life lasts three days“.

 actress Aya Crnić for the film „Import“ (dir.
 Ena Sendijarević, Holandija)